- Introduction and Purpose

-- AMC Student Academic Support Fee – A portion of student fees is allocated to the library annually for the purchase of resources that support student needs.
+- CU Anschutz Student Academic Support Fee – A portion of student fees is allocated to the library annually for the purchase of resources that support student needs.
 The amount of funds may vary from year-to-year.

 - Special funding – From time-to-time special funds are provided to the HSL.
 For example, in 2007-2008 the library received funding from the Colorado Tobacco Tax to purchase information resources.

 - Endowment funds – Funding is augmented by several small library endowment accounts that generate revenue that can be used to purchase information resources within certain guidelines.

-Information Resource funds cover the costs of purchasing and/or leasing access to books, journals, media, databases, and other information resources that support AMC programs.
+Information Resource funds cover the costs of purchasing and/or leasing access to books, journals, media, databases, and other information resources that support CU Anschutz programs.
 These funds also are used to cover the costs of binding, preserving, repairing, and replacing print materials.
-Library base funding does not increase when new AMC programs are added and support of such programs must come from program funds or additional funds provided by campus schools or UC Denver Administration.
+Library base funding does not increase when new CU Anschutz programs are added and support of such programs must come from program funds or additional funds provided by campus schools or CU Denver Administration.

-The HSL is funded to serve the information needs of its primary library users including AMC regular faculty, AMC employees, students currently enrolled in AMC program, and UCH staff.
+The HSL is funded to serve the information needs of its primary library users including CU Anschutz regular faculty, CU Anschutz employees, students currently enrolled in CU Anschutz program, and UCH staff.
 Resources that support the clinical practice, educational, and research needs of these primary users are acquired for the library’s collection

-Although limited access to the library’s information resources is provided to others affiliated with UC Denver, the HSL currently is not funded to purchase resources for affiliated, non-primary users including clinical/volunteer faculty and preceptors; alumni; employees of Children's Hospital Colorado; and faculty, staff, and students of other University of Colorado (CU) campuses.
+Although limited access to the library’s information resources is provided to others affiliated with CU Denver, the HSL currently is not funded to purchase resources for affiliated, non-primary users including clinical/volunteer faculty and preceptors; alumni; employees of Children's Hospital Colorado; and faculty, staff, and students of other University of Colorado (CU) campuses.
 As the provider of the largest collection of health sciences information resources in Colorado, the HLS attracts a large number of library users unaffiliated library users.
 The HSL is not funded to acquire resources to support the information needs of unaffiliated library users, although all users and Colorado citizens are welcome to visit the library and use resources on site.